HenrikBengtsson/my-paragliding-setup/README.md

 When powered on, the Poke 3 will immediately connect to the Recoil Media Button device.

-The device goes automatically into a sleep mode after ?? minutes.
+The device goes automatically into a [sleep mode after 20 minutes](recoil/Recoil_PCR-1-UserManual.pdf).
 This is to safe battery.
 Pressing any button (Previous track, Next track, Volumn Down, Volume Up, PAUSE/PLAY) will wake it up with very little delay.

 To configure what the buttons should do, open XC Track, go to 'Preferences', andthen 'Key bindings'.
 I use the following settings: